 Share Our Strength has received federal grants that are subject to review, audit and adjustment by various federal agencies for qualified expenses charged to the grants.
-Such audits could lead to requests for reimbursement to the federal agencies for any expenditures
+Such audits could lead to requests for reimbursement to the federal agencies for any expenditures or claims disallowed under the terms of the agreements.
+The amount of expenditures which may be disallowed by the federal agencies cannot be determined at this time although Share Our Strength expects such amounts, if any, to be insignificant.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the Year Ended June 30, 2020
+NOTES TO CONSOLIDATED FINACIAL STATEMENTS For the Year Ended June 30, 2021